-In 2010, UBC’s Board of Governors approved the UBC Climate Action Plan, including the following GHG reduction targets against a 2007 baseline for our Vancouver campus:
+In 2021, UBC’s Board of Governors approved the UBC’s latest Climate Action Plan, including the following GHG reduction targets against a 2007 baseline for our Vancouver campus:

 Over the past 10 years, the following projects have significantly reduced our GHG emissions.

 Steam to Hot Water Conversion (10,600 tonnes CO2e reduction)

 Our new 45MW Campus Energy Centre is a hot water district energy system that replaced the campus’ 90-year-old steam system.
 This switch improved energy efficiency by over 24%, reduces GHG emissions by 20%, and reduces operational costs by $5.5 million per year.

 The Bioenergy Research and Demonstration Facility (BRDF) recently completed a fifth year of operation.
 In 2017, the facility converted 8,800 tonnes of clean wood waste to produce over 25% of the total campus thermal production.

 Building Tune-up (4,300 tonnes CO2e reduction)